Basilio Valdes: Early life and career

 Basilio Valdes was born on July 10, 1892, in San Miguel, Manila, in the Captaincy General of the Philippines as the third child of a family of four.
-His parents were the Filomena Pica, a Spanish woman and Benito Salvador Valdés, a doctor and former classmate of José Rizal in Madrid.
+His parents were Filomena Pica, a Spanish woman, and Benito Salvador Valdés, a doctor and former classmate of José Rizal in Madrid.
 His mother later died in 1897 after giving birth to the couple's fifth son, after which the family led a wandering existence.
 Because of this, the young Valdes studied in many different schools.
 La Salle College, Barcelona (1897–1901); San Beda University, Manila (1901–1903); La Salle College, Hong Kong (1903–1904); the American School in Manila (1904); Pagsanjan High School (1905–1908); Manila High School (1908–1911); and on his father's intercession, he opted for a study of medicine at the Faculty of Medicine and Surgery, University of Santo Tomas (1911–1916) after completing his secondary school education.
 Valdes also became the founder of the UST Student Association in 1913, and became its first President.